 Absorbing shock, tragedy and terror can be toxic.
 Some people are like a sponge without knowing it.

 If you recognise yourself in any of this, then be aware:

 Emotional boundaries and regular cleansing activities or rituals are essential to help you clear out any emotional, mental and spiritual toxicity you may have accumulated from news and those around you.

 Whatever you do, it is important you do it with the conscious intention of cleansing, rebalancing your energies, or whatever intention is appropriate for you (including forgiveness, compassion, healing etc).

 Why self care is not selfish but essential and how to do it

 Your activity can include nature, exercise, creativity, meditation, praying, cooking, music and so much more, whatever works for you.

-The intention to replenish our energies and to maintain a peaceful connection to ourselves and life around us, is an important be part of emotional, mental, physical and spiritul self care.
+The intention to replenish our energies and to maintain a peaceful connection to ourselves and life around us, is an important part of emotional, mental, physical and spiritual self care.

 Thanks to all my readers, my website is among the Top 10 UK Psychotherapy Blogs